-The spatial and temporal results of the first two principal components are shown in figure 9.
-The first PC is dominated by consistently positive loadings across the North Atlantic, suggesting that this is a regionally persistent mode of variability, and indicating that none of the datasets are negatively correlated with this mode.
-The corresponding timeseries shows multidecadal variability, with values declining until the 18th century, before increasing into the 20th century.
-Based on the region-wide coherence of the loading pattern and the similarity of the timeseries to regional temperature reconstructions (Hanhijärvi et al., variability.
-Notably, the uncertainties in the PC1 timeseries, and the loadings in the spatial pattern, are generally small.
-This, combined with the large amount of variance explained by PC1 relative to the null hypothesis (figure 8), suggests this is a significant mode of variability that is robust to age uncertainty.
-This makes intuitive sense, since the primary features of this
+The spatial and temporal results of the first two principal components are shown in Fig. 9.
+The first PC is dominated by consistently positive loadings across the North Atlantic, suggesting that this is a regionally persistent mode of variability and indicating that none of the datasets are negatively correlated with this mode.
+The corresponding time series shows multidecadal variability, with values declining until the 18th century, before increasing into the 20th century.
+Based on the region-wide coherence of the loading pattern and the similarity of the time series to regional temperature reconstructions (Hanhijärvi et al., 2013; McKay and Kaufman, 2014; Werner et al., 2018), the first PC likely reflects the primary pattern of regional temperature variability.
+Notably, the uncertainties in the PC1 time series, and the loadings in the spatial pattern, are generally small.
+This, combined with the large amount of variance explained by PC1 relative to the null hypothesis (Fig. 8), suggests this is a significant mode of variability that is robust to age uncertainty.
+This makes intuitive sense, since the primary features of this pattern are century-long trends in temperature, a timescale that substantially exceeds the age uncertainty in these data (McKay and Kaufman, 2014).